ancorgs/alp-system-management/conclusion.md

 The plan of this work group is to stay working as a group and take the responsibility of delivering a functional Cockpit and a useful containerized YaST for the ALP prototype in September.

-Since the scope of this first protype is limited, some use-cases may not be covered.
+Since the scope of this first prototype is limited, some use-cases may not be covered.
 That includes most of the traditional usages of openSUSE Leap.

 ### Plans for Cockpit